VHP4Safety/cloud/docs/index.md

 #### QSPRpred

-This tool allows users to predict the activity of their chemicals of interest for various endpoints.
-This prediction is done by target-specific, pretrained QSAR models.
-These models are specific for endpoints related to molecular initiation events from the VHP4Safety case studies. [[more information](service/qsprpred.md)]
+This tool is intended for hazard assessment of novel chemicals.
+A user can give their chemical of interest and predict its activity on various endpoints.
+This prediction is done by target-specific QSAR models that have been created within the VHP4Safety consortium.
+Each of the models is specific for an endpoint related to a molecular initiation event from an adverse outcome pathway.
+This makes the models relevant for hazard assessment.
+To see how such models can be applied in a risk assessment context, go to the case studies on the platform (https://platform.vhp4safety.nl/casestudies). [[more information](service/qsprpred.md)]

 #### SOM Prediction